 Today, I got an invitation to try out Google domains, and instead of buying a new domain from them, I thought of transferring and renewing one of my domain hosted on GoDaddy to Google domains.

 This guide is for those who are already on Google domains, or you can refer to this once you Google domains goes public.
 I will show you how to transfer your existing domains on Godaddy to Google domains.

 Step by step guide to transfer GoDaddy domain to Google

-There are 2 mandatory steps required to transfer a domain from any domain registrar to new one and they are:
+There are two mandatory steps required to transfer a domain from any domain registrar to new one, and they are:

 - Unlock the domain

 In this guide, I will show you all the steps you need to do at Godaddy domain manager to unlock and get your domain EPP code to transfer the domain.
 On the receiving side, I have Google domains, but you can use the same steps for any other domain registrar like NameCheap.

 To start with, login to your GoDaddy panel and launch the domain manager at the dashboard:

 On the domain manager panel of GoDaddy, you need to click on the domain name which you wish to transfer to Google domains or any other domain registrar.

 Now you will be on the domain management page of your selected domain.
 Here you need to unlock the domain so that your domain can be transferred from one registrar to another.
 I have already talked about this in details in my earlier guide on how to make your domain secure.
 Follow the screenshot and simply set the lock status to off: